 Bear in mind most UK insurers will only provide European cover for 90 days, so you’d need to make sure your insurer will cover you for longer, or get a new policy.
 Some Spanish insurers will cover vehicles on UK plates.

 The Spanish authorities apply the rules of residency when policing UK registered cars.
-This is where the 6 months comes from.
+This is where the 6 months rule comes from.
 The measure for determining your country of residence is 183 days.
-Their assumption is that if a UK car has been in Spain 6 months, so must its owner, and therefore they are now Spanish resident.
+Their assumption is that if a UK car has been in Spain 6 months, so must its owner be and therefore they are now Spanish resident.
 Once you become a resident in Spain you can no longer drive your car as a tourist, and so you’ll either need to switch the car to Spanish plates or sell it and buy a Spanish vehicle.